RKOpTris/ct-scan-analysis/README.md

 # r-ct-scan-analysis
-A method of analysing CT scans using PCA
+A method of analysing CT scans using PCA and kmeans